jcomicsutils/discography-archive-tools/README.md

     * The [DownThemAll](https://addons.mozilla.org/en-US/firefox/addon/downthemall/) extension is recommended for downloading everything at once.

 * **Download Page Images**: From the active Bandcamp page, this feature attempts to download up to three key images:
     * **Artist Image**: The artist photo (typically from `a.popupImage` or identified fallbacks).
-Saved as `Artist Image.{original_extension}`.
+Saved as `Artist Photo.{original_extension}`.
     * **Custom Header**: The banner image usually found at the top of artist pages.
 Saved as `Custom Header.{original_extension}`.
     * **Page Background**: The full-page background image defined in the page's custom styles.
 Saved as `Background Image.{original_extension}`.
     * For each of these images, it also attempts to download a higher-resolution or original version (often a `_0` variant), saved with an `_orig` suffix and an automatically detected file extension (e.g., `Artist Image_orig.png`).
     * The feature skips downloading common placeholder "blank" images.

-* **Copy All Tags/Keywords**: Scans all active Bandcamp album/track tabs, extracts the associated keywords or tags from their page metadata, removes duplicates, formats them into a single semicolon-separated list (e.g., `tag1; tag2; tag3`), and copies this list to your clipboard.
+* **Copy All Tags/Keywords**: Scans all active Bandcamp album/track tabs and extracts their tags, or, when used on an artist's main page (e.g., `artist.bandcamp.com`), it finds all releases and fetches their tags in the background without opening new tabs.
+All tags are combined into a single, semicolon-separated list and copied to your clipboard.

-* **Copy NYP/Free Titles & URLs**: Identifies all active Bandcamp tabs classified as NYP or Free, then collects their page titles and URLs.
-This information is formatted as a list (title on one line, URL on the next, then the next title, etc.) and copied to your clipboard.
+* **Copy NYP/Free Titles & URLs**: Collects the page titles and URLs for all releases classified as "Name Your Price" or "Free."
+When used on an artist's page, this feature will fetch and classify all releases in the background.
+On individual album/track pages, it scans your open tabs.

-* **Copy Paid Titles & URLs**: Similar to the above, but specifically targets tabs classified as "Paid," collecting and formatting their titles and URLs for clipboard copying.
+* **Copy Paid Titles & URLs**: Similar to the above, but specifically targets releases classified as "Paid," collecting and formatting their titles and URLs for clipboard copying from either an artist's page or your open tabs.

 ## How to Use